-On his return to Leamington Ray at first thought of applying for jobs but decided to return to the family business which pleased his father enormously.
+On his return to Leamington, Ray at first thought of applying for other jobs but decided to return to the family business, which pleased his father enormously.
 He never regretted it and his workmanship can be seen far and wide and did not only involve gravestones.
-Examples in Leamington, to name but a few, can be found on the Spa Water Fountain, the Jephson Garden gates on Newbold Terrace, the Midland Oak Memorial, the War Memorial and the Town Hall plaque which was unveiled by the Queen.
+Examples in Leamington, to name but a few, can be found on the Spa Water Fountain, the Jephson Garden gates on Newbold Terrace, the Midland Oak Memorial, the War Memorial in Euston Place and the Town Hall plaque which was unveiled by the Queen in 1988.
 Ray also had commissions in London, Yorkshire, Kent, Cambridgeshire and Hampshire.
 The business prospered and between1949 and 1961 Pullins took over the other stonemasonry companies in Leamington – Rathbones, Aldridges and Checketts.
 Ray sold the business in 1978 but continued to work as a Consultant.

 In 1947 Ray married Eileen Wilson whom he first knew at school.
-They lived in Leamington until moving to a cottage in Offchurch in 1971.
-They had one son who now lives in Paddock Wood in Kent and now have grandchildren and great-grandchildren.
-During their time in Leamington the family were very involved in St Mary’s Church but on their move Ray became a Reader at St Gregory’s, Offchurch.
+They lived in Leamington until moving to a cottage in Offchurch in 1971, where Ray became a Reader at St Gregory’s Church.
+They had one son who now lives in Paddock Wood in Kent and have grandchildren and great-grandchildren.

 Ray’s activities outside work are too numerous to mention but he served the interests of Leamington on many committees, often as Chair, giving his time freely.
-He was the youngest magistrate in Leamington in 1953 and one of the first ones to be appointed by the new Queen.
+He was the longest-serving Trustee at the James Hirons Care Home, retiring only after reaching his 90th birthday, never missing a fund-raising fete or a celebration.
+Ray was the youngest magistrate in Leamington in 1953 and one of the first ones to be appointed by the new Queen.
 He enjoyed football and cricket and was a keen West Brom supporter.
-In recent years as Ray and Eileen’s health started to fail they moved to Kent, near their son but the Pullin name will always be remembered in Leamington with the many gravestones, monuments, plaques, plinths and other memorials that were so lovingly and skilfully created.
+In recent years, as Ray and Eileen’s health started to fail they moved to Kent, near their son but the Pullin name will always be remembered in Leamington with the many gravestones, monuments, plaques, plinths and other memorials that were so lovingly and skilfully created.